casper-network/ceps/text/0012-post-genesis-validator-onboarding.md

 [guide-level-explanation]: #guide-level-explanation

-The proposal revolves around the mechanics of onboarding within a social consensus setting.
-It describes several mechanisms that validators may wish to take advantage of so as to onboard in manner befitting a potentially multi-billion dollar network.
-Whilst each mechanism is hereby described at a relatively high-level, the proposal as a whole is meant to stimulate broader conversations between stakeholders and is not to be considered in any way definitive.
+The proposal revolves around the mechanics of onboarding within a social consensus setting and describes several mechanisms that validators may wish to take advantage of so as to onboard in a manner befitting a potentially multi-billion dollar network.

 ### 1. Establish a Casper Validator Association (CVA)

-In a mundane sense a validator is simply an operator running node software incubated by CasperLabs.
-However the act of doing so incurs a **risk** burden, a risk burden laden with non-negligible financial consequences.
+Whilst in a mundane sense a validator is simply an operator running node software incubated by CasperLabs, the act of doing so incurs a **risk** burden, a risk burden laden with non-negligible financial consequences.
 Such risk revolves around the following (non-exhaustive) elements:

 - Existential issues with the node software - e.g. a hitherto undiagnosed fault;
 - Operational issues with the node deployment - e.g. a concerted DDOS attack;
 - Jurisdictional issues associated with the business context - e.g. differing litigation risk profiles.
 - Reputational issues within the social consensus context - e.g. cartel formation.

 Blockchains are in essence a solution to a co-ordination problem, and a rational risk mitigation strategy dictates that validators collaborate with each other.
-For example timely information sharing over well defined communication channels is one such example of collaboration.
-Validators acting in isolation are effectively disempowered when compared to ad-hoc groups of validators acting in unison.
-However such ad-hoc groups tend to coalesce into political cliques, this is problematic as such cliques focus upon tactical objectives at the expense of **coherent** longer-term strategic objectives.
+Timely information sharing over well defined communication channels is one such example of collaboration.
+Validators operating in isolation are effectively disempowered when compared to ad-hoc groups of validators acting in unison.
+However such ad-hoc groups tend to coalesce into political cliques, which is problematic as such cliques focus upon tactical objectives at the expense of **coherent** longer-term strategic objectives.
 It is the contention of this CEP author that this landscape is unfit for the purpose of nurturing and stewarding a successful crypto-economic network over the long-term, i.e. decadal timeframe.

 It is thus recommended that an association of Casper Validator Association is formally established, preferably in Switzerland.
 Such an association will be endowed with reputational credibility and (a degree of) financial capital.
 All genesis validators will be **required** to be members of this association.
 The overall long-term aim is for the association to become one pillar upon which a future on-chain governance strategy can be implemented.